lu-cbio-group/cneta2/README.md

 * model 0: Mk model (deprecated)
 * model 1: bounded model of total copy number (deprecated)
 * model 2: bounded model of haplotype-specific copy number
-* model 3: independent Markov chain model (with 3 chains, in development)
+* model 3: independent Markov chain model (with 3 chains, in development, at test branch)

 The first three models are the same as those for simulation.
 The last one (model of independent Markov chains) should be used for tree reconstruction on data with chromosome gain/loss and WGD.